 - Train students with disabilities in the use of assistive technology.

-Assistive technology available through the Office of Disabled students (OSSD) includes but is not limited to the following:
+Assistive technology available through the OSSD includes but is not limited to the following:

 - Cassette Players/Recorders and Transcription Machines: Both